 Steam generator – It is another name of steam boiler.

-Steam trap – It is a device used to discharge condensate and non condensable gases with a negligible consumption or loss of live steam.
+Steam trap – It is a device used to discharge condensate and non-condensable gases with a negligible consumption or loss of live steam.
 Most steam traps are nothing more than automatic valves.
-They open, close or modulate automatically.
+They open, close, or modulate automatically.

-Steam turbine – It is a device that extracts thermal energy from pressurized steam and uses it to do mechanical work on a rotating output shaft.
+Steam turbine – It is a device which extracts thermal energy from pressurized steam and uses it to do mechanical work on a rotating output shaft.
 Since the turbine generates rotary motion, it is particularly suited to be used to drive an electrical generator.

 Super saturated steam – The steam having lesser temperature and greater density with respect to the steam table values for a particular saturation pressure is called super saturated steam.
 This condition is obtained when it is cooled by its own expansion in a nozzle.
 It is very unstable and the steam soon resumes the saturated condition.